-About 10 years ago I realized how much I like cucumber flavored vodka.
+About 10 years ago I realized how much I like cucumber infused vodka.
 I wanted a special infused vodka to go with the Bloody Mar bar.
 For the vodka I included the flavors from tomato, cucumber, celery, onion, garlic, fresh dill, cauliflower, lime, and lemon.

-Making this couldn't be easier.
+This homemade infused vodka couldn't be easier.
 Just add all of the veggies to a container, top with vodka, and let infuse in the refrigerator for 3 or more days before your event.

 Here's a quick video to see this recipe in action: